Beatrice d'Este: The pranks

-The court of Milan loved pranks and Beatrice was no exception.
-Ludovico writes that one morning she had fun with her cousin Isabella by trying to throw her ladies off their horses.
+The court of Milan loved pranks, and Beatrice was no exception.
+Ludovico writes that one morning, she had fun with her cousin Isabella by trying to throw her ladies off their horses.
 In the same manner, Beatrice once threw her cousin to the ground.
-The most terrible jokes, however, were all against the serious Este ambassador Giacomo Trotti, at the time seventy years old, who found his house several times invaded by "large quantities of foxes, wolves and wild cats", that Ludovico bought and that Beatrice, having realized how much the ambassador hated such animals, had snuck into the ambassador's home.
+The most terrible jokes, however, were all against the serious Este ambassador Giacomo Trotti, at the time seventy years old, who found his house several times invaded by "large quantities of foxes, wolves and wild cats", that Ludovico bought and that Beatrice, having realized how much the ambassador hated such animals, had sneaked into the ambassador's home.

 Pala Sforzesca, c.
 1494, by an unknown author: on the left, Ludovico with his son Cesare; on the right, Beatrice with her son Ercole Massimiliano.

 Since the ambassador was also quite stingy, Beatrice even went so far as to rob him of what he was wearing, albeit for a good cause: while Ludovico held him still by the arms, she stole two golden ducats, his silk hat and his new cloak, then gave the two ducats to Trotti's niece, who was in need.
 The ambassador continually complained to the duchess's father, saying: "and these are my earnings, since I have the damage and insults, as well as I should waste time writing them!"

 Nevertheless, Beatrice had limits and never reached the cynicism of her grandfather Ferrante.
 In fact, when Isabella of Aragon was widowed and remained, in mourning, locked up in the dark rooms of the castle of Pavia, forcing even her young children to dress in mourning and to suffer with her, Beatrice had great compassion and insisted that she come to Milan and improve the conditions of the children.